 In Thinking Fast and Slow, Kahneman explores the ways in which we process information and the biases that the mental shortcuts we often use can create.
 He refers to two distinct thought-processing systems that we all have.
 System 1 can help us avoid danger and take advantage of short-term opportunities.
 It operates automatically and guides most of our thoughts and actions.

-On the other hand, System 2 is the slow track.
-It manages complex tasks such as problem solving and other mental tasks that require concentrated effort.
+On the other hand, System 2 takes the slow track.
+It manages complex tasks such as problem-solving and other mental tasks that require concentrated effort.
 It is deliberate, cautious, and, unfortunately, lazy.
 This results in an over-reliance on System 1.
-It requires conscious effort to engage System 2.
+It requires a conscious effort to engage System 2.

 If you are familiar with Star Trek, you may understand why I like to equate System 1 thinking as being more akin to Captain Kirk (or later Captain Picard).
 On the other hand, System 2's actions are more in line with the way that Mr. Spock or Commander Data think and act.

 My interest in the field of Psychology goes back to college – I was originally a Psychology major at Duke University.
 In this blog, I shared the following graphic which shows and groups each of the 188 known cognitive biases in existence – it kind of boggles the mind to think there are that many.
 More recently, I spoke to the Washington, DC chapter of the American Association of Individual Investors on this topic.
-A copy of my presentation slide deck should be posted here shortly.
+A copy of my March 16 , 2019 presentation slide deck can be viewed or downloaded here.